-Mr. Harper presented TSUS: Approval of Investment Policy.
+Mr. Harper presented TSUS: Authorization to Set Meal Plan Rates.
 The committee approved the item to be taken to the full Board.

-Mr. Harper presented TSUS: Mandatory Tuition and Fee Changes.
-The committee approved the item to be taken to the full Board with proposed changes.
+Mr. Harper presented TSUS: Authorization to Set Residence Hall Rates.
+The committee approved the item to be taken to the full Board.